 1949 to 2000s

-In 2010 the South African government and New Zealand and South African rugby unions apologised for the exclusion of Māori from teams in the past.
+In 2010 the South African government and New Zealand and South African rugby unions apologised for the exclusion of Māori from past All Black touring teams.

 In 1908 an ‘All Māori’ team played rugby league in Australia and in New Zealand’s main centres.
 Some Māori players switched codes.
 The New Zealand Māori Rugby League was set up in 1934, with the head of the Kīngitanga (Māori King movement) as patron.

-In the 2000s most league players were Māori or Pacific.
+In the 2000s most league players were Māori or Pasifika.
 League was the fourth-most popular sport for Māori males in 2001.

 Māori boys’ boarding schools – especially Te Aute and St Stephen’s – have been known for rugby.
 At least 10 former Te Aute students have become All Blacks.

-Māori rugby clubs were set up in the late 19th century, but most Māori played in local club sides along with Pākehā.
+Māori rugby clubs were set up in the late 19th century, but most Māori played in local club teams alongside Pākehā.
 In the 2000s Ngāti Porou East Coast was unique in being the only union with an iwi name.

 Māori league clubs were formed in the mid-20th century.